ytakefuji/covid_score_japan/README.md

 Prefecture deaths population score
 ...

-Find the latest date on the total deaths by prefecture.
+Find the latest date on the total deaths by prefecture in the csv file.
 Make a list of prefectures.
 Make the total deaths data by prefecture.
 Find the latest population csv.